ElectricImp-CSE/SalesForceCellularAssetTracker/README.md

 #### Deploying Your Application Code ####

 You are now ready to upload and deploy your application code.
-To update code:
+To deploy code:

-- Open the Command Palette by selecting *Command Palette...* in the *View* menu dropdown
+- Open the Command Palette by selecting *Command Palette...* from the *View* menu
-- In the pop-up select *imp: Deploy Project*
+- In the pop-up type/select *imp: Deploy Project*

 or

 - Use the keyboard shortcut `CTRL+SHIFT+X`

-You should now see device logs in the *OUTPUT* tab.
+You may need to select your device if it is not assigned to your device group yet.
+Once your device is assigned, you should now see device logs in the *OUTPUT* tab.

 If you used the [Device OAuth Flow](#device-oauth-flow) look for in the logs to find the URL and Code to authorize your device.
 See detailed instructions on how to use them [here](#authorizing-your-device).

 ### Offline logging ###

-For development purposes uart logging is recommended to see offline device logs.
+For development purposes this project also supports uart logging, this is recommended if you need to see logs when a device is running offline.
 Current code uses hardware.uartDCAB (A: RTS, B: CTS, C: RX, D: TX) for uart logging.

 ## Customization ##